 1.10 A Steering Group established by Market Drayton Town Council to prepare the Neighbourhood Development Plan which included members from the community involved in addition to neighbouring parish council representatives first met on 19th February 2016.
 The Steering Group sought to build upon work undertaken and presented in previous plans and related documents.
 Further consultation with the community was undertaken through a Resident's Survey carried out during December 2015, which sought information on a range of topics and containing some 50 questions covering a range of subjects.
 This was circulated to some 15,000 households extending beyond the catchment area.
 Some 594 were returned.
 In addition, there were 297 responses to an on-line questionnaire specifically for young people and a survey of local businesses was undertaken.
 The Questionnaire Report published in March 2016 is available on the Market Drayton Town Council website under Neighbourhood Plan.
-A number of other consultation events seeking views upon proposals as they were developing were undertaken and these will be set out in more detail later within a Consultation Statement which will be prepared prior to presenting the plan formally to Shropshire Council.
+A number of other consultation events seeking views Market Drayton Neighbourhood Development Plan 2016-2026 - Regulation 16 Submission Draft Plan, April 2017 upon proposals as they were developing were undertaken and these will be set out in more detail later within a Consultation Statement which will be prepared prior to presenting the plan formally to Shropshire Council.

-1.11 The community consultation through the residents' survey in particular gave confidence to the Steering Group for setting the overall vision, objectives and draft policies.
-The Steering Group has now developed policies and proposals that it wishes the communities within the town and relevant surrounding parishes to consider.
-These are set out in subsequent sections of this document.

-1.12 The Steering Group has written these policies with professional support from Data Orchard and in consultation with Shropshire Council.
+- 1.11 The community consultation through the residents' survey in particular gave confidence to the Steering Group for setting the overall vision, objectives and draft policies.
+The NDP was then made available in accordance with the Neighbourhood Plan Regulations for comments by the local community and other stakeholders between Friday 30th September and Monday 21st November 2016.
+The consultations undertaken and how responses were taken into account are described in greater detail within a separate Consultation Statement.
+However, some of the initial consultation work is referred to in subsequent sections of this document. - 1.12 The Steering Group has written these policies with professional support from Data Orchard and in consultation with Shropshire Council.